MomsFriendlyDevCo/mfdc-email/README.md

 @momsfriendlydevco/email
 ========================
-This module is a thin wrapper around the [nodemailer](https://github.com/nodemailer/nodemailer) module which loads its config from the locations specified in the [MFDC Node project standard layout](https://github.com/MomsFriendlyDevCo/Momsronomicon/blob/master/style-node.md).
+This module is a thin wrapper around the [nodemailer](https://github.com/nodemailer/nodemailer) module which loads its config from the locations specified in the [Doop project](https://github.com/MomsFriendlyDevCo/Doop).

 Quickstart guide